Angush/discord-awards/README.md

    - **`DONE!`** ~~Need to figure out the best way (UI-wise and code-wise) to display stuff like "This is a required field." and other validation text.~~
      - My solution: **I set up a LabelShrinkable component which takes a `valid` prop.** If that prop equates to true, it will render with the `invisible` class, thus hiding it and its `children`.
 It also takes an `error` prop, and if that equates to true, its text children will be coloured red.
 6. On submission, change "Submit" button to a loading indicator and disable inputs until it's done.
 (Do some nice animations/transitions, perhaps?)
-   - Also save the submission data (incl. the category) to local storage, and add a "My Nominations" page that loads and displays all of this data.
-Not the perfect solution to this, but it'll do for the 2019 awards.
+   - **`DONE!`** - ~~Also save the submission data (incl. the category) to local storage, and add a "My Nominations" page that loads and displays all of this data.~~ Not the perfect solution to this, but it'll do for the 2019 awards.
 Can improve it for next time.
 7. **`OBSOLETE!` - SEE [RESTRUCTURING](#nomination-restructuring)** - ~~After submission, show the user a "Thanks for nominating" screen with three options:~~
    1. ~~"Nominate something else for the same category."
 (Takes user back to already-selected Step 2.)~~
    2. ~~"Add your nominee to another category."
 (How to do this?
 Save nominee data, then return to Step 1, and filter out categories with different types?)~~